Basim Khan, Executive Director

 Jessica McKee, Director of Nursing

 Jessica McKee, DNP is a Board-Certified Family Nurse Practitioner.
 She joined Neighborhood Health as a Nurse Manager in October 2020 and is now serving as Director of Nursing.
-In this role, Dr. McKee oversees all nursing functions at Neighborhood Health, including patient care, Covid-19 vaccination efforts, employee health, clinical quality, referrals, and case management.
-She comes to Neighborhood Health with over eight years of nursing experience working in cardiac surgery, flu clinics, urgent care, and public health.
+In this role, Dr. McKee oversees all nursing functions at Neighborhood Health, including patient care, COVID-19 vaccination efforts, employee health, clinical quality, referrals, and case management.
+She comes to Neighborhood Health with nursing experience working in cardiac surgery, flu clinics, urgent care, and public health.
 Her professional interests include population health, serving vulnerable populations, and reducing barriers to care related to social inequities.
 Dr. McKee completed her Bachelor of Nursing at Old Dominion University and her Doctor of Nursing Practice at George Mason University in 2020.
 Dr. McKee is a member of the American Association of Nurse Practitioners, American Organization for Nursing Leadership, National Association for Healthcare Quality, and the Virginia Immunization Coalition.

 Jane Downing Knops, Director of Community Partnerships and Communications